AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/03_Overview_Azure_OpenAI/README.md

 ![Azure AI Studio screenshot](images/2024-01-23-17-52-46.png)

-Tasks you can accomplish with Azure AI Studio include:
+Tasks accomplished using Azure AI Studio include:

 - Deploying models from the model catalog to real-time inferencing endpoints for client applications to consume.
 - Deploying and testing generative AI models in an Azure OpenAI service.